KITS: 2015-2019

-2020-present
+2020–present

 On April 2, 2020, Aaron Axelsen was released from the station after 23 years due to budget cuts.
 On September 14, 2020, Entercom implemented the roll-out of their nationwide network programming across all their alternative music formatted stations, which originates from central hubs in New York City and Los Angeles.
 By the end of the alternative format's run, the majority of on-air personalities and specialty shows originated from outside the San Francisco Bay Area region.

+Dave FM And Live 105 Returns

-On October 15, 2021, at 1 p.m., KITS ended its alternative rock format after 35 years, and flipped to adult hits as 105.3 Dave FM.
+On October 15, 2021, at 1 pm, KITS ended its alternative rock format after 35 years, and flipped to adult hits as 105.3 Dave FM.
 The last song on "Alt" was "Last Kiss" by Pearl Jam, while the first song on "Dave FM" was "Welcome To The Jungle" by Guns N' Roses.
-One day after the format change, the station inadvertently played four hours of commercials due to a "corrupted music database."
+One day after the format change, the station inadvertently played four hours of commercials due to a "corrupted music database".
 After the error was caught, the station played archived "Alt 105.3" programming from the spring of 2020, until it returned to "Dave FM" programming the following morning.

 In February 2022, the station relaunched its Classic Live 105 HD Radio subchannel (reviving a previous format of the HD2 subchannel, which had later switched to an indie rock-focused Indie 105, and Audacy's "New Arrivals" format), with a focus on classic alternative rock from the 1980's through the 2000's.

+On June 2, 2023, the station began stunting, dropping all references to the Dave FM branding and imaging, with mostly cold segues between songs and commercial breaks, punctuated by promos and sweepers highlighting the history and significance of the Live 105 format (and by the 5th, including montages of music related to the Bay Area in some fashion), teasing an event to occur the following Monday, June 5.
+On the 3rd, Audacy officially announced that KITS would revive the Live 105 branding at 10:53 a.m. on June 5, with a gold-leaning modern rock format featuring "music from every era of [KITS's] history as the Bay Area's Alternative" mirroring similar moves done with heritage alternative stations in major markets, such as WKQX in Chicago and WNNX in Atlanta, in the previous year.
+The final song on "Dave FM" was "Any Way You Want It" by Journey; the first on the revived "Live 105" was "Welcome To Paradise" by Green Day (by coincidence, both bands were founded in the Bay Area).
+Axelsen would return to KITS to oversee the relaunch, and revived Soundcheck in July 2023.